Blog, Random Places We Go (Photos)

 Mystery and Mirrors

 The winds were overwhelming but calming.
 The periods of rain were drenching but refreshing.
-The brisk air cut threw your skin but awakened the very breath of life.
+The brisk air cut through your skin but awakened the very breath of life.
 Standing in its midst was somehow a confrontation with truth.

 How could such bareness and lack of color produce such overwhelming beauty?
 How can a place engrossed with emptiness be overflowing with an undeniable presence?